jeseyfried/jonathanseyfried.github.io/cv.md

 ### Publications

 'Medieval Hypebeast: The Conspicuous Consumption of Joan I of Aragon,' *Quidditas*, Vol. 45 (2024).
-Published in conjunction with the Allen D. Breck Award.
+Published in conjunction with the Alan DuPont Breck Award.
 (6600 words)

 Forthcoming: 'The Social Networks of Violant de Bar,' *Medieval People*, Vol. 40 (2025).
 (9600 words)